 shouting “Deir Yassin!”)

-By 6:00 am the cacophony had grown
+By 6:00 am, the cacophony now included

-and now included the cries of fleeing families
+the cries of fleeing families

-as well as new loudspeaker voices:
+and new loudspeaker voices:

-Arab leaders urging residents
+Arab leaders urging residents to gather

-to gather in the old marketplace next to the port
+in the old marketplace next to the port

-and seek shelter until an orderly evacuation by sea
+until an orderly evacuation by sea

 could be organized.